 - Where the bride and groom are Muslim

 - Where the groom is a Muslim and the bride are a non-Muslim

 - Under UAE law Muslim man to marry a non-Muslim woman.
 But a Muslim woman has to submit a valid proof of conversion.

 Future couples have to make sure that UAE law recognizes the marriage.
 Marriage is a legal contract between a man and woman which t needs to be registered under relevant authority in UAE.
 Matrimonial status is legally valid when it’s approved by a competent court.

 HHS lawyers and legal consultants provide you a detail & comprehensive assessment of your marriage procedures.
-Our Family Lawyers in Dubai can guide you through step by step procedures of marriage laws Our Family Lawyers capable of delivering quality and result oriented services on behalf of our clients.
+Our Marriage Lawyers in Dubai can guide you through step by step procedures of marriage laws Our court marriage Lawyers capable of delivering quality and result oriented services on behalf of our clients.
 You can book your consultation for further details.